 Imagine this situation: One of your key employees – Susie Q — resigns and begins working for a competitor.
 Susie Q entered into a non-solicitation agreement while employed with your company.
-You are friends Using social media on phonewith Susie Q on Facebook, and you see that she has posted an announcement of her new job and a request to get in touch with her if you need her services.
+You are friends with Susie Q on Facebook, and you see that she has posted an announcement of her new job and a request to get in touch with her if you need her services.
 Has she violated her non-solicitation agreement with her Facebook post?

 The answer is “it depends.”
 Primarily this depends on the language in your non-solicitation agreement.
 Does it specifically prohibit her from contacting clients via electronic means, including social media?
 If so, then she may well have violated her agreement.
 If not, the answer may depend on additional facts.